Does your job or day-to-day activities leave you with neck or back pain? You’re not alone.

 - Use a wedge in your office chair to help maintain lumbar lordosis (inward curve) with minimal effort from your muscles.
 This adjustment will also make it easier to reach items on your desk without straining your neck or back.

 - Do not sit on soft furniture that does not support good posture for long periods of time.

 - Do not sit with one leg tucked under you.
 Use an adjustable footrest instead.

 - Take a 10-15-minute walk at lunchtime to improve blood flow to your spinal discs and support their ability to perform as a shock absorber.

 - Adjust the height of your office chair and desk so your work surface is fist height under your elbow.

 - Rest one foot on a small step or ledge to relieve strain on your lower back when prolonged standing is required.

-- Take a posture reset when it is inconvenient to stand or walk around.
+When it is inconvenient to stand or walk around.
 Tilt your pelvis forward and backward 10 times or sit as tall as possible on the edge of your chair.
 Gently push your heels into the floor.
 Lower your shoulder blades down and back as if trying to place them into your back pockets.
 Gently contract your abdominal muscles and hold this position for 30 seconds.

-- Minimize pressure on your spinal discs when lifting objects by keeping the small of your back hollow while bending at your knees and hips.
+By keeping the small of your back hollow while bending at your knees and hips.
 As you stand up, straighten through your hips and knees while keeping your back as immobile as possible.
 Hold the object close to your body to reduce torque on your back.